-•

-I. What t ypes of calls are commingled?
+- I. What types of calls are commingled?
 Select all that apply.

-In EOD/BOD calls
+- □ In EOD/BOD calls

-In routine / scheduled ITD calls
+- □ In routine / scheduled ITD calls

-In ad hoc / unscheduled calls
+- □ In ad hoc / unscheduled calls

-II. s the rationale (eg the possibility to allow non-cash collateral for covering also current are)?
+- II.
+What is the rationale (eg the possibility to allow non-cash collateral for covering also current exposure)?
 [Free text]

-III.
+- III.
 Which of the following processes are affected by such interrelation Select all that apply

-Determination of the amounts
+- Determination of the amounts

-Communication
+- □ Communication

-Collection
+- □ Collection

-Other (please specify)
+- □ Other (please specify)

-IV.
+- IV.
 Please provide a brief explanation of the interaction within the selected processes.
 If appropriate, please split the answer by type of products.
 [Free text]